c-fraser/graph-guard/README.md

 A property can be designated as nullable by including the `?` suffix on the type, for example `String?` and `List<Any?>`.

+> The omission of a *type* results in the usage of `Any?`, which effectively disables property value
+> validation.

 A [property](#properties) may specify multiple types of values with the *union type* syntax, as shown below.